-Why not welcome Fall with a yummy apple filled cinnamon pancake?
-Then to make it even better, why not top it off with a syrup made from apple cider?
-The pancake recipe today gives you a nice burst of cinnamon with the juicy crispness of little bits of apple.
+Why not welcome Fall with these yummy apple cinnamon pancakes?
+Then to make them even better, why not top them off with a sweet syrup made from apple cider?
+The pancake recipe today gives you a nice burst of cinnamon spice with the juicy crispness of little bits of apple.

 I originally tried to make this with my favorite scratch pancake recipe and it just didn’t have the apple punch that I wanted.
-So I went back to the drawing board and elected to use a pancake mix but use apple juice in place of the water.
-It turned out perfect.
+So, I went back to the drawing board and elected to use a pancake mix.
+However, I chose to use apple juice in place of the water.
+These apple cinnamon pancakes turned out perfect.
 It was the perfect balance of apple and cinnamon I was looking for.

 I also tried a new apple cider syrup recipe.
-I have shared a syrup recipe before that I loved, but it does take some time because you simmer the cider and reduce it down.
-With this recipe it comes together quickly and gets some help from cornstarch to get it thick.
-It was yummy!
+I have shared a syrup recipe before that I loved, but it does take some time to make.
+You have to simmer the cider and reduce it down.
+With this recipe it comes together quickly and gets some help from a little cornstarch to get it thick.
+It is so yummy!
 It can even be made ahead of time and reheated for breakfast.
 I even topped the pancakes with a little granola and whipped cream.Print

 - CIDER SYRUP: